 1. Space Mountain

-The obvious choice for number one, especially after the single rider line has been shut down since adding Lightning Lane.
+The obvious choice for number one, even with a great single rider line returning!
 Having a late merge point that surpasses a constantly long standby line is the biggest point in Space’s favor.
 The return windows here do shoot up pretty fast, as well.
 Space Mountain is never to be missed and the best use of Lightning Lane at Disneyland Resort right now.

 What do you think of our Genie+ Rankings for Disneyland attractions?
 Let us know, along with any questions you might have, in the comments below.
 Planning a trip to Disneyland Resort?
 Check out our Disneyland Trip Planning Guide to help you out.
 If you enjoy what you are reading here on Wandering in Disney please share this post with your friends and like our social media pages.
 You can also subscribe to the blog via WordPress or email.
 All of those links are on the right side of this page.
 Thank you for reading, we really appreciate it!